WeCARe-Workshop/wecare-workshop.github.io/index.md

     alt: "Created traffic scenario during a prototyping session."
     title: "Created traffic scenario during a prototyping session."
 ---
+<p> <span style="font-size: 1.5em">Workshop on Inclusive Communication between Automated Vehicles and Vulnerable Road Users </span><br/>
+In conjunction with MobileHCI 2020, October 5th, Oldenburg, Germany.</p>

-***Note:** Participants must submit a position paper before the workshop.
-See "[Submission](#submission)" for more details.*
+**Note:** Participants must submit a position paper before the workshop.
+See [Submission](#submission) for more details.
+{: .notice--danger}

+**Abstract:** Automated vehicles are expected to become a part of the road traffic in the near future.
+This upcoming change raises concerns on how human road users, e.g., cyclists or pedestrians, would interact with them to ensure safe communication on the road.
+Previous work focused primarily on the scenario in which a young adult without impairments crosses a street in front of an automated vehicle.
+Several road user groups, such as children, seniors, or people with special needs, in roles of pedestrians and cyclists, are not considered in this scenario.
+On top of this, cultural differences are rarely considered.
+To ensure that future traffic is safe and accessible for all citizens, we aim to address inclusive communication between automated vehicles and vulnerable road users.
+In this workshop, we will discuss and exchange methods, tools, and scenarios applicable for inclusive communication, identify the most relevant research gaps, and connect people for future collaborations.

 <!-- {% include figure image_path="/assets/images/morningcafe.jpg" alt="A snapshot of a table during a World Café." caption="A snapshot of a table during a World Café." %} -->

 {% include gallery caption="Examples for the interactive parts of the workshop: a *World Café* (left) and the result of a *quick prototype* (right)." %}

-This workshop invites people from different cultures, backgrounds, and affiliations to explore the interplay of automated vehicles and other road users.
-The workshop emphasizes cultural differences, diversity, and inclusive design solutions for the interaction of AVs and VRUs.
-To this end, there are presentations, hands-on activities, and group discussions planned.
-The organizers will be available throughout the sessions to support participants during the activities.
-An overview of the schedule is presented on the left sidebar.

 <!-- | Time        | Topic                     |
 |-------------|---------------------------|